Lixus (ancient city): History

-The last of the Moorish kings was assassinated by the Roman emperor Caligula around 40 CE.
+The last of the Moorish kings was assassinated by the Roman emperor Caligula around 40 AD.
 From then on, Lixus would become part of the Roman Empire, more precisely the province of Mauretania Tingitania.
 By the third century, Lixus became almost fully Christian and there are even now the ruins of a Paleochristian church overlooking the archaeological area.

-Lixus became a colony under Claudius (50 CE) and it retains an amphitheater and a forum from that period.
+Lixus became a colony under Claudius (50 AD) and it retains an amphitheater and a forum from that period.
 The city would retain this status until the beginning of the 5th century.
 With the arrival of the Romans, the city acquired new administrative, social, religious, and economic structures.
 During the Roman period, the city maintained its commercial vitality, thanks to fishing and salt factories.
 This economic development fueled an important urban and architectural evolution.

-Lixus reached its maximum extent of more than 60 hectares between 50 and 150 CE, and became the largest city of Tingitane.
+Lixus reached its maximum extent of more than 60 hectares between 50 and 150 AD and became the largest city of Tingitane.
 According to the first excavators, this prosperity appears to have waned from the second half of the 3rd century.
 In the 4th century, the agglomeration folded in on itself.